poseidonos/poseidonos-gui/README.md

 ---
 ### Prerequisites
 1. python3
-2. go v1.14+
+2. go v1.18+
 3. nodejs 14.x
-4. InfluxDB (1.8.x)
+4. Grafana 9.0.4+
 5. IP Address of Mellanox Port should be set (Please refer to the file src/dagent/README.md ([README](src/dagent/README.md)))
 6. POS service is assumed to be available at "/usr/local/bin".
 If POS binary is not available in the "usr/local/bin" directory, then user will see an error when staring the pos (e.g. Poseidonos binary not found in /usr/local/bin/).
 In such a case, please build the poseidonos and run 'make install' from poseidonos root directory to correctly install the POS service
-7. docker, docker-compose (If you want install M9K as a Docker container image)

 ### Other Considerations
 1. Internet access is required for downloading the required packages
 2. SSL certificates have to installed on the server or VM where Poseidonos-GUI will be installed
 3. Python3 comes with Ubuntu 18.04, If not, please download and install it from https://www.python.org/downloads/
-4. For Go v1.14+ follow the steps given at https://golang.org/doc/install to install the latest version of Go
+4. For Go v1.18+ follow the steps given at https://golang.org/doc/install to install the latest version of Go
 5. For Node v1.14:
    - Download Nodejs tar.xz file from https://nodejs.org/en/download/
    - Extract the tar file using the command: sudo tar -xvf node-v14.x.x-linux-x64.tar.xz (Use the version instead of x)